A contemporary upper middle-grade novel (with touches of magical realism) about identity and faith.

 Simon got to our parents’ room first and shoved open the door.
-Mom was sitting up in bed, one hand on her forehead pushing up her graying brown hair, the other hand clutching the phone to her ear.
+Mom was sitting up in bed, one hand on her forehead pushing up her graying blond hair, the other hand clutching the phone to her ear.
 Dad, already dressed, was perched on the edge of his side of the bed, tying his shoe.
 A sliver of gold light sliced diagonally across the sheets, right between my parents, from where the little trash can was holding back one of the blinds, and a thought shot through me: If I had to choose one parent to die, who would it be?

 “Oh, Danielle,” Mom said, her voice crumpling.
 “Oh, I’m sorry, I’m sorry.”

 Mom nodded.
 Danielle was still talking.
 I could picture her pacing around the kitchen in her favorite Magic School Bus pajamas that had been way too big at our sleepovers years ago—she’d bought them like that on purpose, so she’d have them forever.
-Her mom used to bake chocolate-chip mandel bread and bring in the tray while the two of us sat on the floor making bead bracelets, and announce with a bow in a dramatic voice, “Some nourishment for the noble artisan sisters.”
+Her mom used to bake chocolate-chip mandel bread and bring in the tray while the two of us sat on the floor making bead bracelets, and announce with a bow in a loud, dramatic voice, “Some nourishment for the noble artisan sisters.”

 For a moment it was quiet.
 Then I heard the hum of the garage door closing behind Dad.
 And then Simon was jumping up and standing over us, yelling, “But I don’t get it, it doesn’t make sense, they said she could last till the results came in, they were gonna figure out what antibiotic to give her!”

 And all Mom said was, “I know, I know, I don’t know, she didn’t make it,” and then, “Get dressed, we’re going over there.”